 Plans vary from county to county.
 Availability depends on healthcare networks in your area that are necessary to support HMO and/or PPO managed care.
 Click on your county to get started.

-Who Can Enroll in a Arkansas Medicare Advantage Plan?
+Who Can Enroll in Medicare Advantage?

 There's also an Individual Election Period (IEP) that you can use once.
-Your IEP is based on your 65th birthday.
-It starts the month before and ends the month after, so you have plenty of time.
+Your IEP is a 90 day period around your 65th birthday.
+It starts the month before you turn 65 and ends the month after.

-The second way is to go to www.Medicare.gov and enroll through the government website.
+- Go to www.Medicare.gov and enroll through the government website.
 From there you can look up your medications, compare plans, and get your application started online.

-An independent health insurance agent is the third option.
+- Use an independent insurance agent.
 This is the best way to go if you need someone to help advise you.
-Most local agents represent multiple insurance products, giving you plenty of options.

-Arkansas Medicare Advantage Plans vs. Original Medicare with a Medicare Supplement
+Medicare Advantage vs. Original Medicare with a Supplement

-About Our 2015 Arkansas Medicare Advantage Plan Information
+About Our 2016 Medicare Part C Information

-The healthcare insurance information provided on MedicareWire.com is derived from data files published by the U.S. Centers for Medicare and Medicaid Services (CMS).
+We collect Medicare health insurance information from public files on the Centers for Medicare and Medicaid Services (CMS) website.
 Although we do our best to regularly update our databases, we are not able to ensure the exactness of the information.
-You must consult with a licensed insurance agent to get an exact quote for your situation.For additional, helpful information, visit CMS on the web at http://cms.gov.
-This page was last updated on 9/13/2015.
+You must use a licensed insurance agent to get an accurate and binding quote.